tomoyuki28jp/web4r/docs/en/tutorial/part3.markdown

 Arguments and Values:

-    page---a name of the page
+    page---a name of a page
     path---an uri path
-    garg---a symbol name of a get parameter parg---a symbol name of a post parameter :auth---if :auth is supplied and the current user hasn't logged in, redirects the user to the login page uri---an uri to redirect users after logging in :default---if :default is supplied, the page procedure is set to *default-handler* body---a form
+    garg---a symbol name of a get parameter parg---a symbol name of a post parameter :auth---if :auth is supplied and the current user hasn't logged in, redirects the user to a login page uri---an uri to redirect users after logging in :default---if :default is supplied, the page procedure is set to *default-handler* body---a form